 How We Can Help

-Our Comprehensive Inpatient Rehabilitation Unit (CIRU) is one of the largest pediatric inpatient rehabilitation facilities in the country.
+Our Inpatient Rehabilitation Program has one of the largest pediatric inpatient rehabilitation facilities in the country.
 It is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) for:

 Our therapists work with the patient and his family to create an aggressive, personalized treatment plan.
 The goal of that plan is to get the patient home with the highest level of function possible.
 Before the patient leaves the hospital, we make sure his family has the tools and knowledge to take care of him at home.

 When a patient is ready, our case managers can help with the transition to our Day Rehabilitation Program or Outpatient Rehabilitation Program.
-Both programs help patients continue therapy after they've left the CIRU.
+Both programs help patients continue therapy after they've left inpatient rehabilitation.